 Today this 25-acre mixed-use corridor is dubbed the Northern Gateway.
-When completed, it will consist of a projected $300 million of investment in 880,000 square feet of new construction and infrastructure improvements.
+At full build-out, it will consist of a projected $300 million of investment in 880,000 square feet of new construction and infrastructure improvements.

 Pennsylvania State Archives